hexagontk/hexagon/hexagon_core/README.md

 You can take advantage of dependency injection using the [InjectionManager] object.

+You can bind supplier functions or objects to classes.
+If a class is already bound, later calls to `bind*` methods are ignored.
+However, you can use the `forceBind*` methods if you need to override a binding (in tests for example).

 Check this sample to bind constructor functions or objects to classes, and inject them later:

 @sample hexagon_core/src/test/kotlin/com/hexagonkt/HexagonCoreSamplesTest.kt:injectionUsage